Communication (COMM)

 COMM 342 Communication in an AI Era (4 Credits)

+As our communication evolves, so do our identities, our relationships, our cultures and societies.
 The use of new media and social media in our society, locally and globally, has altered traditional boundaries that once defined communication, identity, and relationships.
+Artificial intelligence communication is already shifting our expectations and norms.
 This course examines how new forms of mediated communication affect interpersonal and mass communication, social identities, our understanding of privacy, and reality.
-Participants will investigate theoretical questions raised by on-line communication and social media and analyze movement of ideas, beliefs, and communication over time.
+Participants will investigate theoretical questions raised by changing communication technologies and analyze movement of ideas, beliefs, and communication over time.

 Attributes: Thematic Encounter3 - Movement

-COMM 346 Capstone: Strategic Communication Campaigns (4 Credits)
+COMM 346 Strategic Communication Campaigns Design Experience (4 Credits)

 Restrictions: Enrollment limited to students with a class of Junior or Senior.